oldwomanjosiah/ssh-known-hosts/readme.md

 - [x] Keep a configurable list of hosts that can be ssh'd into
 - [ ] Use scp to download a file from host
 - [ ] Use scp to uplead a file to a host
+- [ ] Specify a per host public key file to use

 Maintained by oldwomanjosiah (jhilden13@gmail.com)